mingchaoma/Okta-Telephony-with-Twilio-Verify/README.md

    * Name: give it a name, for example, Twilio Verify
    * URL: this is the URL of the Twilio Function that you created above (https://Okta-xxxx.twil.io/Okta_MFA)
    * Authentication field: auth_secret
-   * Authentication secret: please create a random password and note it down
+   * Authentication secret: the random string that you created when creating the Twilio function (the value of auth_secret)
    * Custom Headers: add any custom header (in our case, we do not use any customer header)
 4. Click Save and make sure the telephony inline hook is in active status

+Please note: the Authentication field and Autehntication secret will be used to authenticate the API call from Okta.
+Make sure that they are matched with the key/value pair created in Twilio Function.

 ### Test the telephony inline hook (Okta Classic Engine)
 1. In Inline Hooks, find the Active telephony inline hook and click ActionsPreview.
 The Preview tab of the inline hook opens.